Jason T. DeJong, Ph.D.

 Interested in Graduate Opportunities?

-I will be looking for new graduate students in the areas of geotechnical earthquake engineering, cracking and failure of dams, in situ testing for site characterization, and geotechnical sustainability for the ’20/’21 academic year.
+I will be looking for new graduate students in the areas of geotechnical earthquake engineering, cracking and failure of dams, in situ testing for site characterization, and evaluation of gravelly soils and tailings for the ’23/’24 academic year.
 If you are interested please contact me and consider applying to our geotechnical engineering program [link].